-In today’s day and age there seems to be unique needs that have slowly arisen in households.
+In today’s day and age, there seem to be unique needs that have slowly arisen in households.
 There are many multigenerational families that are living in one home.
 Whether it is older parents moving in with adult children or adult children moving in with their parents, there is a need for a certain type of housing option.
 Is that type of housing option available today?
-“Construction Dive” has recently considered the answer of this question and answered it in the article Moving up: How builders can address the needs of multigenerational households.
-They look at what the reasons are for the change, the needs these multigenerational households have and what builders are doing about it.
+“Construction Dive” has considered the answer to this question and answered it in the article Moving up: How builders can address the needs of multigenerational households.
+They look at what the reasons are for the change, the needs these multigenerational households have, and what builders are doing about it.

 What are the present needs then?
 “Chris Porter, vice president and chief demographer for John Burns Real Estate Consulting, said…the minimum needed is a bedroom and bathroom on the first floor but now people want more, like a walk-off area, independent living space and a kitchenette.”
 This constitutes as a different floor plan than what the housing market is used to.
 They bring out the not every family will look for a kitchenette for older parents moving in with their adult children because of not being able to cook as much with advancing age.
 These are some of the basic needs that multigeneration families are looking for in the housing market today.